ungleich/cdist/docs/src/man1/cdist.rst

     host or host file is specified then, by default, list all.
 Hostfile format is the same as config hostfile format.

+.. option:: -g CONFIG_FILE, --config-file CONFIG_FILE

+    Use specified custom configuration file.

 .. option:: -H, --host-only

-    Suppress tags listing
+    Suppress tags listing.

 .. option:: -I INVENTORY_DIR, --inventory INVENTORY_DIR

     Use specified custom inventory directory.
 Inventory
-    directory is set up by the following rules: if this argument is set then specified directory is used, if CDIST_INVENTORY_DIR env var is set then its value is used, if HOME env var is set then ~/.cdist/inventory is used, otherwise distribution inventory directory is
+    directory is set up by the following rules: if cdist configuration resolves this value then specified
+    directory is used, if HOME env var is set then ~/.cdit/inventory is used, otherwise distribution
-    used.
+    inventory directory is used.

 .. option:: -t, --tag

-    host is specified by tag, not hostname/address; list all hosts that contain any of specified tags
+    Host is specified by tag, not hostname/address; list all hosts that contain any of specified tags.

 SHELL